• Home

 ARCHITECTURE

 The original Hotel was part of Dublin’s Georgian City, it is a terraced ten-bay three-storey double-pile Victorian stucco-faced building.
 It was built to service the developing railway system in the last quarter of the nineteenth century.
 It is impeccably maintained and contributes significantly to the scale of the iconic streetscape and the architectural heritage within the northern part of the Georgian city.
 Today its classic slated roof top rendered chimneystacks are clearly visible.
-As a classic building of its time it boasts rendered walls with raised blocked quoins, flat-arched window openings with channelled voussoirs and single-pane sash windows with cast-iron sill guards.
+As a classic building of its time it boasts rendered walls with raised blocked quoins, flat-arched window openings with channeled voussoirs and single-pane sash windows with cast-iron sill guards.

 HISTORY